 What is BRC2.0?

-Last updated 12 days ago
+Last updated About 2 months ago

 BRC2.0 is EVM execution anchored to Bitcoin, using Ordinals inscriptions as the data and ordering layer, and designed to be fully compatible with BRC-20 assets.